Ywuwa/ns_fda/README.md

 + .vscode (vscode settings)
 + makefile (it probably needs to be modified)

-> Absolute path were set inside program files, change them in order to be able run program\
+> Absolute path were set inside settings.hpp, change it in order to be able run program\
 > makefile is not need if u want to run program via VS Code on Windows\
 > Eigen is needed to run C++ program